abhi3700/My_Learning_NFT/README.md

 - The NFT image can be copied, but the token_id is unique.
 - The NFT asset qty would be increased when the Blockchain is split (like hard fork).
 - The token id URL to image can be modified when the NFT asset's image is updated.
 Hence, the URI (which contains metadata) might also change depending on the attribute values.
-- Visualize all about NFT
+- Visualize all about NFT applications
   ![](./img/nft_all_about.jpeg)

 ### Metadata